Music technology: Prehistoric eras

 Findings from paleolithic archaeology sites suggest that prehistoric people used carving and piercing tools to create instruments.
 Archeologists have found Paleolithic flutes carved from bones in which lateral holes have been pierced.
-The Divje Babe flute, carved from a cave bear femur, is thought to be at least 40,000 years old.
+The disputed Divje Babe flute, a perforated cave bear femur, is at least 40,000 years old.
 Instruments such as the seven-holed flute and various types of stringed instruments, such as the Ravanahatha, have been recovered from the Indus Valley civilization archaeological sites.
 India has one of the oldest musical traditions in the world—references to Indian classical music (marga) are found in the Vedas, ancient scriptures of the Hindu tradition.
 The earliest and largest collection of prehistoric musical instruments was found in China and dates back to between 7000 and 6600 BC.

 Ancient Egypt

 In prehistoric Egypt, music and chanting were commonly used in magic and rituals, and small shells were used as whistles.
 Evidence of Egyptian musical instruments dates to the Predynastic period, when funerary chants played an important role in Egyptian religion and were accompanied by clappers and possibly the flute.
 The most reliable evidence of instrument technologies dates from the Old Kingdom, when technologies for constructing harps, flutes and double clarinets were developed.
 Percussion instruments, lyres and lutes were used by the Middle Kingdom.
 Metal cymbals were used by ancient Egyptians.
 In the early 21st century, interest in the music of the pharaonic period began to grow, inspired by the research of such foreign-born musicologists as Hans Hickmann.
-By the early 21st century, Egyptian musicians and musicologists led by the musicology professor Khairy El-Malt at Helwan University in Cairo had begun to reconstruct musical instruments of Ancient Egypt, a project that is ongoing.
+By the early 21st century, Egyptian musicians and musicologists led by the musicology professor Khairy El-Malt at Helwan University in Cairo had begun to reconstruct musical instruments of ancient Egypt, a project that is ongoing.